 System.MissingMethodException is thrown if a constructor method with the indicated name, class, and signature could not be found.
 This is typically detected when CIL is converted to native code, rather than at runtime.

-Correct CIL ensures that ctor is a valid methodref or methoddef token, and that the arguments on the stack are compatible with those expected by the constructor.
+Correct CIL ensures that ctor is a valid methodref or methoddef token, and that the arguments on the stack are assignable-to (§1.8.7.3) the parameters of the constructor.